Ayush1695/Fraud-Detection-Model/readme.txt

 Please find below the instruction to run the code - This is the entire process I followed.
 Or you can just open my notebook from the path and can start running it.

-I have just given a very detailed ipynb files with all the requirements asked in the DS assessment.
-Apologies for not modularising the code because of lack of time along with academic workload.
-But I tried to structure the code to the best extent.
-Please follow below instructions to run the code.

 1) I downloaded the data using terminal.
 The code to download the data is as belows: a Open terminal or git bash b Type "cd" to directory